 I want to hear about your experience.
 I struggle with that myself because I’m writing a book now.
 And I put on my calendar from 8 AM to 9 o’clock is “meeting with the book.”
 So that’s my writing time.
 And often, I want to jump into work at that time.
 And I’m 50% successful.
 And even though I have it on the calendar, I do other things.
 So the question would be, is the slot the time slot wrong?

 It could be.
 Yes.
 It’s the first part of the day, so you’re worried about what might be sitting there.
 It could be the time slot is wrong.
-Look!
+But, look!
 I’m giving YOU advice on how to do this.

 I know because it’s been two months.
 Yeah.
 Okay.

 So, what I tell my clients when that happens, it’s one of two things.
 It’s either the time slot is wrong, or they haven’t committed to having the time slot.
 But I think it’s both.
 So, those are different problems, like you said.
 They could be overlapping.
 But if you can solve the time slot problem, that only leaves you, and you can figure out if you can solve that one because that’s a big one.
 But if you eliminate the other reasons why it’s not working, then it just comes down to you.
 And then you have to figure out if you want it bad enough to do it.
 Right?

 Exactly.
 That’s a different matter.
 Thank you.
 So, it’s an experiment, and I will adjust my experiment and keep you posted.

 Tell me a bit about how the last year and a half affected people’s productivity, especially working from home.
 And I mean, that’s a pretty dramatic shift for most people.